A topological model for the HOMFLY-PT polynomial: Abstract

 \section{Abstract}

-We give the first known topological model for the HOMFLY-PT polynomial.
-More precisely, we prove that this invariant is given by a set of graded intersections between explicit Lagrangian submanifolds in a {\em fixed configuration space} on a {\em Heegaard surface} for the link exterior.
-The submanifolds are supported on arcs and ovals on the surface.

-The construction also leads to a topological model for the Jones polynomial constructed from Heegaard surfaces associated {\em directly to the link diagram}.
-In particular, it {\em does not rely} on a choice of a {\em braid representative} for the link.
-This opens up new avenues for investigation of the geometry of these invariants, as well as categorifications of geometric nature.
+We give the first known topological model for the HOMFLY-PT polynomial constructed directly from link diagrams.
+More precisely, we prove that this invariant is given by graded intersections between explicit Lagrangian submanifolds in a {\em fixed configuration space} on a {\em Heegaard surface} for the link exterior.
+The submanifolds are supported on a collection of arcs and ovals on the Heegaard surface.
+We also obtain two topological models for the Jones polynomial via a Heegaard surface associated {\em to a link diagram}.
+This opens up new avenues for constructing categorifications for the Jones and the HOMFLY-PT polynomials of a geometric nature.